ProductAlchemist/porter-case-studies/lending-platform.md

 **1. Loan Management System (LMS) with Legacy Migration**

-I led the migration of 15,000 legacy loans from Excel to a proper LMS while building new origination flows.
+Led the migration of 15,000 legacy loans from Excel to a proper LMS while building new origination flows.

 - **The Challenge:** We couldn't stop lending during migration, and missing repayment data created credit bureau risk
 - **The Solution:** Built a dual-track system that onboarded new loans in LMS while backfilling legacy data over 2 months